 In an emailed comment, a Realtor.com spokesperson wrote that the suit’s most recent filings “only bolster [Move’s] case.”

-“CoStar’s employee has admitted under oath to accessing and deleting many of Move’s electronic files, confirming our allegations,” the spokesperson wrote.
+“Costar’s employee, Jim Kaminsky, has admitted under oath to accessing and deleting many of Move’s electronic files, confirming our allegations,” the spokesperson wrote in an email.
 “Although CoStar initially denied any wrongdoing, they have put their employee on leave.
-Today, the judge acknowledged CoStar’s conduct appears to have been improper, and we couldn’t agree more.”
+The judge stated that if Kaminsky has accessed our confidential files, ‘he has done something that is clearly improper, and it seems to me they have some evidence of that, which is somewhat problematic.’
+We couldn’t agree more.”

 Ethan Brown, the managing partner at Brown Neri Smith & Khan LLP and Kaminsky’s attorney, said he and his client are pleased with the court’s decision.